 * When Juror #7 looks at Juror #3 with as much sadness and pity as everyone else while he's on his rant near the end of the film.
 You can tell that he does care about what's happening ''now''.

-* Juror #6 standing up for Juror #9 when Juror #10 goes off on him, saying that the older man has earned some respect just because he's older, and thus has been through more.
-"Someone who talks that way to an old man deserves to get stepped on.
-Know what I mean?"
+* Juror #6 standing up for Juror #9, when Juror #3 goes off on him, saying that the older man has earned some respect just because he's older, and thus has been through more.
+"Guy who talks like that to an old man oughta to get stepped on, you know?"